isabella232/bc-community-samples/ebc-iot/README.md

 Within the function, we have a set of conditions that verify if the humidity and temperature are outside a range defined during the creation and put the state of the contract to OutOfCompliance.

-### Part 4: Azure logic app to trigger smart contract when an anomalie is found
+## Part 4: Azure logic app to trigger smart contract when an anomaly is found

 [Create an Azure Logic App](https://docs.microsoft.com/en-gb/azure/logic-apps/quickstart-create-first-logic-app-workflow#create-your-logic-app)